marytavakol/site/_pages/vacancies.md

 ---

 # Open PhD positions
-There are currenly no available funded PhD positions that are funded.
+There are currenly no available funded PhD positions.
 Self-funded or externally funded candidate will be evaluated on a case-by-case basis.

 ## Closed positions
 **PhD Position in Reinforcement Learning** <small class="news-date">March 2023</small>